-This landlocked country shares borders with five other nations – namely China, Thailand, Cambodia, Vietnam, and Myanmar.
-That’s more than anywhere else in Southeast Asia.
+This landlocked country shares borders with five other nations – namely Myanmar, Cambodia, Thailand, Vietnam, and China.
+That mean Laos boasts a greater number of land borders than anywhere else in Southeast Asia.

 Investing in Laos isn’t easy for most people though.
-The country doesn’t have a stock exchange and foreign property ownership isn’t allowed either.
-Your only option is starting a Lao company, which is a bureaucratic headache.
+The Lao stock exchange barely exists with just nine listed companies.
+Foreign property ownership isn’t allowed either.

 How Do These Countries Avoid Recession?

-You might have already noticed something each of the three places above share in common.
-Sure, they’re all located in Southeast Asia.
+You might have already noticed that each of the three places listed above share something in common.
+Sure, they are all located in Southeast Asia.
 More important is that they’re all frontier market economies too.

 Frontier markets are a step below emerging markets in terms of development.
-However, they tend to avoid recession since they’re less exposed to the global market and its whims.
+However, they tend to avoid recession since they’re less exposed to the international financial system and its whims.

-See, the global economy is now interconnected.
-Starbucks and IKEA are found almost anywhere in the world from China to Brazil.
-That means practically every country needs continued investment from these multinational firms to sustain their growth.
+See, our global economy is now fully interconnected.
+Starbucks and IKEA are found anywhere in the world from China to Peru.
+This means practically all nations need continued investment from these multinational firms to sustain their growth.

-The problems arrive when a global recession hits and multinationals cut back their expansion.
-Without foreign investment, everyone else gets sucked into economic crises which originate in places like the United States, European Union, or China.
+The problems arrive when a global recession hits and multinationals cut back their expansion. plans.
+Without foreign investors, everyone else gets sucked into economic crises that originate in places like the United States, European Union, or China.

-Frontier markets are often an exception.
-Laos and Cambodia don’t depend on investment from McDonald’s because they don’t even have McDonald’s yet.
+Yet frontier markets are often an exception.
+Laos and Cambodia do not depend on investment from McDonald’s because they don’t even have McDonald’s.
 Of course, these nations will get a boost when large investors inevitably set up shop.

-You should invest in frontier markets for these reasons.
-They don’t just have rapid growth potential, but also offer unparalleled diversification.
+You should consider investing in frontier markets for those reasons.
+They don’t just have rapid growth potential, but offer unparalleled diversification benefits as well.